 A great pop-up meal is a distinct dining experience, accomplished through a unique venue or a limited-time menu.
 For me, though, the memories evoked through the food and the stories shared at the table are what elevate a meal from ordinary to unforgettable.
-My recent evening at Chef Ma’s table was one such experience.

 Savory aromas waft from the kitchen where Chef Ma Mona tends the night’s ingredients.
 Guests tentatively wander in and join me at the communal dining table.
 Perennially early and dining solo, I am grateful for the new company.
 Ma enters, explaining what distinguishes her dishes from those at longstanding Burmese establishments, of which she is a veteran: “Everything is made fresh today,” she tells her diners.
 “At the restaurant, food is prepared two to three days in advance and put in the fridge.”
 She adds, “That’s why I’m so tired after a dinner.”
-This garners a chuckle and a round of applause before she retreats back to the kitchen and her sous chef, who is also her husband.
+This garners a chuckle and a round of applause before she retreats back to the kitchen and her sous chef, who is also her brother.

 She begins the meal with a surprise appetizer, a crunchy vegetable slaw.
 “I just decided to make this as extra for you,” she tells us as she places the family-style plates amidst the single pink lilies on the table.
 Thinly-sliced cabbage, hunks of fresh tomato, and shaved carrot are flavored with torn mint and cilantro, jalapeño, and lime juice.
 The first bite is reminiscent of a Thai green papaya salad–it’s cool and well-textured, its spice and citrus waking up the palate.